(Versions 1.0, 2.0, 3.0, and 3.1)

 (initial release April 11, 2018 for 1985-2017 data; full release August 1, 2018 included 2018-present data)

-CRW's current version of the experimental daily global 5km (0.05 degree) satellite coral bleaching heat stress monitoring product suite, spanning January 1, 1985 to the present, is Version 3.1.
-It comprises the core of CRW's Decision Support System for coral reef management.
-For more detailed information click here.
+CRW's current version of the daily global 5km (0.05 degree) satellite coral bleaching heat stress monitoring product suite, spanning January 1, 1985 to the present, is Version 3.1.
+It comprises the core of CRW's decision support system for coral reef management.
+Click here for more detailed information on the methodology behind the Version 3.1 5km products.

 CRW developed the Version 3.1 5km product suite with funding support from the NOAA CRCP.

-CRW's first-generation (heritage) product suite -- the aforementioned operational twice-weekly 50km (0.5-degree exactly) monitoring product suite -- has provided 20+ years of successful satellite-based monitoring of coral reef ecosystem environmental conditions to global reef communities since 1997.
-CRW will continue to produce the 50km products until the 5km suite becomes operational.
-As noted above, there are some differences between the two product suites in certain areas of the globe, and user discretion is advised.
+CRW's first-generation (heritage) coral bleaching heat stress monitoring products -- the aforementioned twice-weekly 50km (0.5-degree exactly) product suite -- served the U.S. and international coral reef communities for more than 20 years (1997-2020) as the only global early-warning system of coral reef ecosystem physical environmental changes.
+These products monitored and predicted all major mass coral bleaching events observed globally since 1997, while also providing other critical information to users, especially during times of high heat stress.
+While the 50km products no longer update in near real-time, as of their retirement on April 30, 2020, since they served as vital tools for our users for so many years, we still provide an archive of the 50km data and images on our website.
+As noted above, there are some differences between the 5km and 50km product suites in certain areas of the globe, and user discretion is advised.
 We have found the 5km product suite is more accurate due to our use of a next-generation, higher quality SST analysis; a next-generation SST algorithm based on multiple satellites/sensors; and an improved climatology.